NW Rota-1: Exhalations

 Like other volcanoes, NW Rota-1 emits carbon dioxide (CO_{2}), hydrogen sulfide (H_{2}S), methane (CH_{4}), sulfur dioxide (SO_{2}) and water.
 The volcano produces about 400,000 ± 100,000 of CO_{2}, which is about 0.2–0.6% of the worldwide CO_{2} flux at subaerial volcanoes.

 The particle-rich plumes and most exhalations originate from Brimstone Pit crater; however, diffuse degassing at the summit generates hydrothermal plumes as well.
 Because the water in the plumes is warmer than surrounding seawater, it rises under its own buoyancy about 100 m above the vents.
 The water in the plumes is acidic and enriched in aluminum, the helium isotope helium-3, iron, manganese, phosphorus, silicon and sulfur are enriched in the plumes.
-The composition of the plumes depends on the location of their vents and changes during their ascent.
+The composition of the plumes depends on the location of their vents and changes during their ascent; elemental sulfur forms from the disproportionation of sulfur dioxide in the water column.

 The carbon dioxide forms clear bubbles, which consist of about 90% CO_{2} and 10% H_{2}.
 These bubbles are on average 1–2 cm wide and quickly rise owing to their buoyancy.
 Some vents continuously emit carbon dioxide bubbles, others only cyclically.
 Sulfur is generated by the mixture of sulfur-containing gases with water and forms droplets of liquid sulfur.
 Sulfur globules form from such droplets; they cover the ground like a powdery dusting and have been recovered from the surfaces of ROVs.
 Sulfur accumulating in the slopes forms agglomerates and crusts which cement the slopes, reducing their instability.

 NW Rota-1 also emits aluminium sulfate-phosphate such as alunite and woodhousite group minerals, iron oxyhydroxydes and sulfuric acid.
 It is the first volcano known to vent alunite minerals.
 These compounds appear to originate both through direct venting from the volcano, interactions with seawater and the interaction of the exhalations with the volcanic rocks.